-I started this music project at a crazy time when the world was experiencing more uncertainty than most of us have ever known in our lifetimes.
-I found a sense of purpose sitting still with a guitar and a notepad and writing songs that I felt I was being guided to write.
-That process involved real work, but recording these four songs and completing the project was the ultimate goal and reward.
+I find a sense of purpose sitting still with a guitar and a notepad and writing songs that I feel guided to write in that moment.
+This four song project is the result of that exact process.
+Recording the songs and completing the project was the ultimate goal and reward.

-Beyond that, my hope is that anyone at any age will do something for themselves that reaches a goal they have always thought about, but for whatever reason they are putting it off.
-As individuals, you will know when the time is right for you and when that happens, I wish inspired energy, quality resources and much support from those around each one of you!
+Beyond that, my hope is that anyone at any age will do something for themselves that reaches their own personal goal.
+As an individual, you will know when the time is right for you and when that happens, I wish inspired energy, quality resources and much support from those around each one of you!
 As we like to say in our family..."Let it happen."

 From my heart to yours